 Euphrosyne, astonished by what she experienced, took courage, and approached the Saint in all her simplicity: "My Saint, it is dark, and I would be eaten by wild dogs.
 And also, my child is very sick."

 The Saint replied: "Follow me, Euphrosyne, and don't be afraid."
-And taking out a cross from around his neck, he made the sign of the cross on her sick daughter.
+And taking out a Cross from around his neck, he made the sign of the Cross on her sick daughter.
 Then, Euphrosyne took courage and followed the Saint into the night.

 The darkness, however, dissolved by the light of the Saint.
-Reaching a place about 100 meters from the Saint's house, he told her: "Dig here", and began to mark the dirt with his rod in a circle.
+Reaching a place about 100 meters from the Saint's house, he told her: "Dig here," and began to mark the dirt with his rod in a circle.
 Having returned Euphrosyne to her house, he disappeared.
 There, her daughter had greatly improved, and in a few days she was totally healed.
-From that time on, St. Vlasios would appear to her and guide her.
+From that time on, Saint Vlasios would appear to her and guide her.

 Euphrosyne faced disbelief and skepticism from her neighbors.
 The Saint, however, continued his appearances to others, so that Euphrosyne would be believed.
 And at one point they began to dig in the place where they were shown.
 Euphrosyne told them that she had been informed by the Saint that his relics would be found on the third day of their work.
 On the second day, however, the worker despaired of their lack of progress, and dropped his tools and left.
 He eventually returned at Euphrosyne's insistence, and thus they reached the third day of their work.

 At noon, as they were ready to abandon their efforts, they hit something hard.
 Waves of emotion and hope hit all those around, and banished their disbelief.
 When they removed the covering, a heavenly fragrance filled the air.
 The holy relics of the Saint were found!
 Their joy was indescribable.
-Among the relics were found a cross and five nails that looked as if they had been made that instant, and a stone plaque which wrote the date of 1006.
+Among the relics were found a Cross and five nails that looked as if they had been made that instant, and a stone plaque which wrote the date of 1006.

 Euphrosyne, having gathered the relics with reverence, cleaned them and placed them back in the tomb.
 And though it was raining, the rain and winds did not affect them.

 After the founding of the church, the Saint told Euphrosyne to go to Lefkada to a certain man who would paint the icon of the Saint.
-The iconographer, however, depicted St. Vlasios, Bishop of Sebaste.
+The iconographer, however, depicted Saint Vlasios, Bishop of Sebaste.
 At the Saint's wishes, he made a new icon as the Saint was described by Euphrosyne.

 The Life of St. Vlasios, as was revealed to the faithful

-The revelations surrounding the life of St. Vlasios did not stop when God was well-pleased to reveal his holy relics.
+The revelations surrounding the life of Saint Vlasios did not stop when God was well-pleased to reveal his holy relics.
 Many other new facts came to light in recent years.
 The continuous appearance of the Saint, and his continuous wonderworking power at the appeal to his holy name placed him as a bright star in the firmament.
 Much more could be written about it.

-St. Vlasios Appears to Elder Paisios
+Saint Vlasios Appears to Elder Paisios

 It was the 21st of January 1980, the evening of the Sunday of the Prodigal Son.
 The Elder, having prayed at night in his cell with the prayer rope, saw appear before him amidst uncreated light an unknown Saint wearing a monastic mandya (of an abbot).
 Next to him on the wall of his cell, above the stove appeared the ruins of a Monastery.
 He felt indescribable joy and exultation, and wondered: "Which Saint is this?"
-Then he heard a voice from the Church: "It is St. Vlasios from Sklavaina."
+Then he heard a voice from the church: "It is Saint Vlasios from Sklavaina."

 Out of gratitude, and to thank the Saint for the honor which he showed him, he traveled to Sklavaina to venerate his grace-flowing relics.

-Mr. Apostolos Papachristou mentions: "May 20, 1980, the Elder came to my house in Agrinio with the desire to travel to Sklavaina of Xeromeros to venerate the holy relics of St. Vlasaios of Sklavaina, after the Saint appeared to him in his cell.
+Mr. Apostolos Papachristou mentions: "May 20, 1980, the Elder came to my house in Agrinio with the desire to travel to Sklavaina of Xeromeros to venerate the holy relics of Saint Vlasaios of Sklavaina, after the Saint appeared to him in his cell.
 He stayed in our house one night and though we laid out clean linens for him, the Elder left them totally unused.
 When he went to Sklavaina, he venerated the Saint with prostrations, and taught all those around him.